SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 |Apache Log4j 2 Core|log4j-core-2.8.2.jar|log4j 2 core libraries|
 |Apache Log4j 2 API|log4j-api-2.8.2.jar|log4j 2 API libraries|

-### Step 2 – Configuring the Solace Message Broker
+### Step 2 – Configuring the Solace Event Broker

-The Solace Message Broker needs to be configured with the following configuration objects at a minimum to enable JMS to send and receive messages within the NiFi application.
+The Solace Event Broker needs to be configured with the following configuration objects at a minimum to enable JMS to send and receive messages within the NiFi application.

-* A Message VPN, or virtual message broker, to scope the integration on the Solace Message Broker.
+* A Message VPN, or virtual event broker, to scope the integration on the Solace Event Broker.
 * Client connectivity configurations like usernames and profiles
 * Guaranteed messaging endpoints for receiving messages.
-* Appropriate JNDI mappings enabling JMS clients to connect to the Solace Message Broker configuration.
+* Appropriate JNDI mappings enabling JMS clients to connect to the Solace Event Broker configuration.

 For reference, the CLI commands in the following sections are from SolOS version 7.2 but will generally be forward compatible.
-For more details related to Solace Message Broker CLI see [Solace Command Line Interface Reference]({{ site.links-docs-cli }}){:target="_top"}.
+For more details related to Solace Event Broker CLI see [Solace Command Line Interface Reference]({{ site.links-docs-cli }}){:target="_top"}.
 Wherever possible, default values will be used to minimize the required configuration.
 The CLI commands listed also assume that the CLI user has a Global Access Level set to Admin.
 For details on CLI access levels please see [Solace Feature Guide]({{ site.links-docs-features }}){:target="_top"} section "User Authentication and Authorization".

 Also note that this configuration can also be easily performed using SolAdmin, Solace’s GUI management tool.
-This is in fact the recommended approach for configuring a Solace Message Broker.
+This is in fact the recommended approach for configuring a Solace Event Broker.
 This document uses CLI as the reference to remain concise.

 {% include_relative assets/solaceVpn.md content="default" %}

 #### Configuring Client Usernames & Profiles

-This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace Message Broker.
+This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace Event Broker.
 For the client-profile, it is important to enable guaranteed messaging for JMS messaging and transacted sessions if using transactions.

-The chosen client username of "nifi" will be required by the NiFi application when connecting to the Solace Message Broker.
+The chosen client username of "nifi" will be required by the NiFi application when connecting to the Solace Event Broker.

         (config)# client-profile default message-vpn default
         (config-client-profile)# message-spool allow-guaranteed-message-receive